notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/plugin-management.md

 Upon successful execution, the plugin is copied to Notation's plugin directory.

 ## Install Notation Azure Key Vault Plugin (v1.0.2)

-To find out more about the Azure Key Vault Plugin, please refer to: https://github.com/Azure/notation-azure-kv
+To find out more about the Azure Key Vault Plugin, please refer to this [GitHub repository](https://github.com/Azure/notation-azure-kv).

 ### Install from URL: